 Collective Worship at William Perkin

 Collecting students together is key to forming our school community.
+Our worship is inclusive, drawing on the whole school community.
 We believe that all students have spiritual gifts to contribute and every student’s participation is expected: students enter to music played by their peers; the opening and closing parts of the assembly are led by fellow students, emphasising that they are collected together as one body to be still, listen and reflect.
 Recollection and silence are central signatures in our worship.
 These help students to become self-aware and calm and support their learning.
-Most of all we will expect to cultivate a communal way of being which is about being open-minded and fully engaged, grateful for opportunity with a focus on doing and being good.
-Our acts of Worship will help us understand and acknowledge our human weaknesses and be open to improvement.
-We will enjoy sharing the Peace together as one of our community practices.
+Most of all we cultivate a communal way of being which is about being open-minded and fully engaged, with a focus on doing and being good.
+Our acts of worship help us understand and acknowledge our human weaknesses and be open to improvement.

-With this attitude of respect for difference, students at William Perkin will be offered the opportunity to think about some of the great stories that are part of a common Western Heritage.
-Stories like the Good Samaritan, the Prodigal Son, the life of Joseph and the Promise of the rainbow have meanings of universal importance.
-Our programme is firmly rooted in the Christian tradition and students coming to the school will have this as a foundation of learning which will enable them to relate more actively to the stories and traditions of other faiths.
-The expertise we bring as a Church of England school will us a clear moral framework and simple liturgies which will keep the community firmly rooted in cultural Christianity whilst honouring each individual’s tradition and conviction.
+With this attitude of respect for difference, students at William Perkin are offered the opportunity to think about some of the great stories that are part of a common Western Heritage.
+Stories like the Good Samaritan, the Prodigal Son, the life of Abraham and the Promise of the Rainbow have meanings of universal importance.
+Our programme is firmly rooted in the Christian tradition and students coming to the school have this as a foundation of learning which enables them to relate more actively to the stories and traditions of other faiths.
+The expertise we bring as a Church of England school provides a clear moral framework and simple liturgies, drawn from Christian tradition, which keep our community firmly rooted in Christianity whilst honouring each individual’s tradition and conviction.